Tutorial: Transform Operations¶

-Control how objects move - add bounce, snap to a grid, avoid walls, or make objects feel heavy.
-Instead of just teleporting from A to B, you will make objects move with personality.
+Control how objects move — add bounce, snap to a grid, avoid walls, or make objects feel heavy.
+Instead of teleporting from A to B, you'll make objects move with personality.

-By the end of this tutorial you will have a cube that bounces toward its target with spring physics, locks to a horizontal plane, and slides around obstacles.
+By the end you'll have a cube that springs toward its slot with overshoot, stays locked to a horizontal plane, and slides around obstacles instead of clipping through them.

 Prerequisites: Complete Your First Drag and Drop.
-You should have a working scene with a Cube that transfers between two attachment points.
+You should have a Cube + DestinationPoint with a working attach.

 How Movement Works in Octoputs¶

-Every time an object attaches to a slot, something needs to move it into position.
-That "something" is a transform pipeline - a chain of small, focused steps:
+Every time an object attaches to a slot, something moves it into position.
+That something is a transform operation — an IProcess with three internal stages:

 flowchart LR